 Poor mental health can affect your body’s ability to make healthy decisions and fight off chronic diseases – which can lead to serious health complications such as heart disease, high blood pressure, and obesity.
 So, while historically there has been a clear distinction between mind and body, we’re increasingly discovering that the two are interwoven, and when it comes to wellbeing, should integrated.
 Being good to your mind is also good for your body.

 While counseling does take time, if you give it a chance it can help you develop better coping skills, stronger relationships, and a better sense of yourself.
-You can begin your counseling experience now with Talkspace.
+You can begin your online counseling experience now with Talkspace.